johnnysands/agentgraph/README.md

 Right now it's just a skeleton of the execution engine, which supports parallel execution.

-For usage examples, see the tests.
+For usage examples, see the tests and examples.

+The API is still under development, and the goal is to make it easier to use from here.